zer0cache/matic-docs/docs/integrate/full-node-binaries.md

 ## Prerequisites

-- One machine is required.
+- One machine is needed.
 - `build-essential` installed on the Full Node machine.
 - To install:
 - `sudo apt-get install build-essential`